-The importance relates to the risks associated with this condition:
+The importance of ICP relates to the risks associated with this condition:

 - Maternal morbidity due to intense itching and lack of sleep.